armandanusca/topic-modelling-risk-factors/README.md

 * Extract risk factors section from SEC EDGAR and store them into a MongoDB instance
 * Dataset analysis for the extracted documents
 * BERTopic model - utilises DTM to generate a view over the evolution of topics throughout time
-* Regression model - forecast topic evolution
+* Regression model - forecast topic frequency
-* Classifier model - evaluate the burstiness of a topic
+* Classifier model - evaluate if a topic is going to increase in importance
-* Timeseries model - forecast topic evolution
+* Timeseries model - forecast topic frequency (utilising a timeseries model)

 ### Collab version with models, datasets and pretrained BERTopic can be found [here](https://drive.google.com/drive/folders/1IryUzW8f0Y2pSrlabYnRX-mS_E6lmSya?usp=sharing)